U.S. judge rules against Calpers on San Bernardino

 One reason for denying bankruptcy protection would be a finding that the city had not acted in good faith --and Calpers attorneys said the lack of information from the city and other factors suggested a lack of good faith.

-Michael Lubic, an attorney with K&L Gates representing Calpers, cited a Reuters article about $2 million in cash-outs of sick and vacation time to employees that were paid immediately prior to the bankruptcy filing.
+Michael Lubic, an attorney with K&L gates representing San Bernardino, cited a Reuters article about $2 million in cash-outs of sick and vacation time to employees that were paid immediately prior to the bankruptcy filing.

 Calling those payments “clearly preferential” and thus improper in a bankruptcy, Lubic argued that they showed the city was not acting in good faith in claiming that it had no money to pay its bills.